batuyorulmaz/batuyorulmaz/README.md

 ### Hi there 👋
+I'm Batuhan.
+I am a freshman in Bilkent University.
+My department is CS.

 <!--
 **batuyorulmaz/batuyorulmaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.